Thomas Hart (civil servant): Biography

+Civil service

 Hart entered the Colonial Service in 1933 and was seconded to the Colonial Office between 1933 and 1936.
-He joined the Malayan Civil Service in 1936.
-Hart played two matches for the Malaya cricket team, drawing with Sir Julien Cahn's XI in 1937 and losing to the Ceylonese cricket team in 1938.
-He also played three matches for the Federated Malay States against the Straits Settlements between 1937 and 1939.
-During the Second World War he was captured in Malaya and served as a civilian detainee.
+He subsequently joined the Malayan Civil Service in 1936.
+Hart represented the Malaya cricket team in two matches, drawing against Sir Julien Cahn's XI in 1937 and losing to the Ceylonese cricket team in 1938.
+He also appeared in three matches for the Federated Malay States against the Straits Settlements between 1937 and 1939.
+During World War II, he was captured by the Japanese in Malaya and interned as a civilian detainee for the duration of the conflict.

-In 1953 he was appointed Director of Commerce and Industry in Singapore and in 1954 he was appointed the Financial Secretary to Singapore.
+Following the war, he was appointed Director of Commerce and Industry in Singapore in 1953, and the following year became the Financial Secretary to Singapore, serving under the cabinets of David Marshall from 1955 and subsequently Lim Yew Hock.
+The office of Financial Secretary was abolished after the 1959 Singaporean general election, when Singapore attained full internal self-government.
+It was replaced by the office of Minister of Finance, with Goh Keng Swee as his successor.

 Awards

 Appointed a Companion of St Michael and St George, 1957.